 Seals Need To Spend Time On Land:

-Seals have unique adaptations for the water, yet they are not entirely aquatic creatures.
+Seals have unique adaptations for the water, yet they are not entirely aquatic creatures and cannot seals breathe underwater.
 Although they can sleep underwater, it is easier for them to relax on land because swimming requires energy.

 Seals give birth on land, but they are also capable of feeding their babies in the ocean.